digitallyinduced/ihp/Guide/authentication.markdown

 #### Adding a Session Controller

-In the last step we need to add a new controller which will deal with the login and logout.
+In the last step, we need to add a new controller that will deal with the login and logout.
 We call this the `SessionsController`.

-First we have to update `Web/Types.hs`.
+First, we have to update `Web/Types.hs`.
 The auth module directs users to the login page automatically if required by a view, to set this up we add the following to `Web/Types.hs`:

 ```haskell
 import IHP.LoginSupport.Types